cgalpin92/project-portfolio3-hangman/README.md

 Here is a live version of my project:

+## User Experience

+- As a user I want to understand the rules of the game.
+- As a user I want beat the computer and guess the word before my guesses run out.

 ## How to play

 1. The Computer will select a word at random